MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-calling-policy.md

 ### User can make private calls

 This setting controls all calling capabilities in Teams.
-Turning this off will turn off all calling functionality in Teams.
+Turn this off to turn off all calling functionality in Teams.

 ### Call forwarding and simultaneous ringing to other users

-This controls whether incoming calls can be forwarded to other users or can ring another person at the same time.
+This setting controls whether incoming calls can be forwarded to other users or can ring another person at the same time.

 ### Call forwarding and simultaneous ringing to external phone numbers

-This controls whether incoming calls can be forwarded to an external number or can ring an external number at the same time.
+This setting controls whether incoming calls can be forwarded to an external number or can ring an external number at the same time.

 ### Voicemail is available for routing inbound calls to users